Code-Institute-Submissions/monimaj89-Project2resub/README.md

 ### Site Owner Goals:
 * Allow user to easy search on map
 * Provide essential information in the table
-* Allow user to clear all result before new one
+* Allow user to clear all results before new one

 ### User Expectactions
 * An easy and intuitive navigation system